Mary Hunt: Death and legacy

 Controversy followed Mary Hunt even after her death.
 In order to deal with the accusation that she profited from her position and power, Mary Hunt had signed over to charity the royalties due her on the thousands of temperance textbooks sold annually.
 Her never-publicized charity was the Scientific Temperance Association, a group composed of Hunt, her pastor, and a few friends.
-Hunt's secretary Cora Stoddard took over the leadership of the organisation.
+Hunt's secretary Cora Frances Stoddard took over the leadership of the organisation.
 The association used its funds to support the maintenance of the national headquarters of the WCTU's Department of Scientific Temperance Instruction, a large house in Boston that was also Mrs. Hunt's residence.

 Emma Lee Benedict Transeau published Hunt's biography in the Scientific Temperance Federation Series.